Nicky Ryan: Early life and career beginnings

-Career
+Career progression; Enya project

-In the 1970s and 1980s, Ryan gained recognition for his involvement with several artists including Gary Moore, Planxty, and Christy Moore.
+In the 1970s and 1980s, Ryan gained recognition for his involvement with several artists including Gary Moore, Planxty, Thin Lizzy, and Christy Moore.

 Ryan was introduced to the family Celtic band Clannad by their manager Fachtna O'Kelly.
-In 1975, he became the sound engineer for the family band Clannad and from 1976, their new manager along with his wife Roma Ryan after O'Kelly left to manage The Boomtown Rats.
-In 1980, Ryan persuaded Enya, the younger sister of siblings Máire, Pól and Ciarán Brennan, to join the band with them and twin uncles, Noel and Pádraig Duggan.
+In 1975, Ryan became the sound engineer for Clannad and from 1976, their new manager along with his then girlfriend Roma Ryan after O'Kelly left to manage The Boomtown Rats.

+In 1980, Ryan persuaded the then 18-year-old Eithne Ní Bhraonáin, later known as Enya, also the younger sister of siblings Máire, Pól and Ciarán Brennan, to join the band with them and twin uncles, Noel and Pádraig Duggan.
 During her two-year stint in the group, Ryan and Enya often discussed his idea of recording many vocal tracks and layering them to create a sound effect inspired by the wall of sound technique developed by Phil Spector.

 In 1982, the Ryans left Clannad and formed a partnership with Enya after the latter wished to pursue a solo career, with Ryan her producer and arranger and Roma her lyricist.
-For the next two years, Enya lived with the Ryans who then lived in Artane, a northern Dublin suburb while she practised her music skills and recorded a selection of demos.
+Upon Ryan's suggestion, the name Enya (anglicisation of Donegal-pronounced Eithne) was suggested, and has been used as her artist name since around 1983.
+For the next seven years, Enya lived with the Ryans and their daughters in Artane, a northern Dublin suburb, while she practised her music skills and recorded a selection of demos.
 In September 1983, the three became directors of their music company Aigle Music, with "aigle" being the French word for "eagle".
 Using a mixing board originally made for Clannad, the three constructed a home recording facility and named it Aigle Studio.

+The trio shared a lasting partnership of over 4 decades, releasing 8 studio albums and two main compilations, the latter of which Ryan contributed some of his background to, in the liner notes of The Very Best of Enya in 2009.

+Personal life and interests

+Ryan was a long-time partner and later husband of Roma (née Shane).
+They had two daughters together, Ebony (b.
+1978) and Persia (b.1983).
+Enya is godmother to Persia, who was born during her time living with the Ryans.
+The sisters both helped with artwork contributions for the 2005 album Amarantine.

+In addition to music and his fascination with sound, Ryan also 'had a profound interest in astronomy and would often wrap his daughters in blankets and take them out into the garden to look at the night sky.
+He also read extensively, was interested in art and regularly walked Killiney Hill'.